 Category: News from Gale Brewer

-It’s Thursday, August 6, 2020.
-Welcome to the weekly edition of my COVID newsletter.
+It’s Thursday, December 17, 2020.
+Welcome to my weekly COVID-19 newsletter.

-There is … Read more
+Those… Read more

 … Read more

 It’s Thursday, December 3, 2020.

 Yesterday the country recorded an all-time high of hospitalizations– over 100,000– and the single-worst daily death toll since the pandemic began: 2,760 (last April 15, it was 2,752).
 And the impact of Thanksgiving travelers has not yet been felt.

 The differences between now and then are significant.
 In April, the cases and deaths were centered in the Northeast, large swaths of the country were… Read more

 - 1st Precinct (Financial District, Battery Park City, Tribeca SoHo, Governors, Ellis and Liberty Islands), no virtual meetings; once safe, in-person meetings will be the last Thursday of the month, 6:30 pm